Find Grad Schools

 3 Yearly Graduations

 The 17th most popular school in the country for nuclear engineering majors who are seeking their doctor's degree is University of Florida.
+Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The nuclear engineering program at University of Florida awarded 3 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 3 people received their doctor's degree in nuclear engineering from UF.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 3 Yearly Graduations

 Rensselaer Polytechnic Institute comes in at #17 on our list of the most popular colleges offering doctor's degrees in nuclear engineering.
-Roughly 7,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,100 per year, while in-state graduate students, on average, pay $57,100 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in nuclear engineering from RPI.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $58,600 per year, while in-state graduate students, on average, pay $58,600 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in nuclear engineering from RPI.

 #17